-On January 31, 2012, Almonty granted 150,000 incentive stock options that vested immediately to certain employees of its wholly-owned indirect subsidiary, Daytal.
-Each option is exercisable into one common share of Almonty at a price of \$0.85 per share for a period of 10 years from the date of grant.
-The grant resulted in stock-based compensation expense, using the Black-Scholes option pricing model, of \$62 being recorded in the three-month period ended March 31, 2012.
+On January 31, 2012, Almonty granted 150,000 incentive stock options that vested on March 26, 2012 to certain employees of its wholly-owned indirect subsidiary, Daytal.
+Each option is exercisable into one common share of Almonty at a price of \$0.85 per share for a period of ten years from the date of grant.
+The grant resulted in stock-based compensation expense, using the Black-Scholes option pricing model, of \$62 being recorded in the three month period ended March 31, 2012.
 The weighted average fair value of the stock options granted was \$0.41 per option.